mikejac/node-red-contrib-google-smarthome/README.md

 1. Place the Management node from the section "Google Smart Home" on a flow.
 1. Edit the management node and open its config.
 Fill in the fields as following:
     * Name: A name for your config node.
+    * Use Google Login: Check, if you want to use authentication via Google Sign-In.
+    * Login Client ID: If Google Login is enabled, the client id you gained from the *Google Sign-In* integration.
+    * Authorized emails: If Google Login is enabled, the email adresses, semicolon-separated, authorized to log in.
-    * Username/Password: The credentials you want to use when linking your account in the Google Home App later.
+    * Username/Password: If using Google is disabled, the credentials you want to use when linking your account in the Google Home App later.
 These are not the credentials to your Google account!
     * Client ID and Secret: The same strings you generated and entered on Google Search Console earlier.
     * Jwt Key: The JSON file you downloaded earlier.
 Can be an absolute path or a path relative to Node-REDs user dir.
     * Port: The port on which the service should run.
 If left empty, it will run on the same port as Node-RED.